LMU Klinikum

 How does climate change impact the health of humans, animals, and the environment?

 As the “biggest health threat facing humanity,” climate change is already changing people’s lives, as well as animal habitats and environments.
 In different countries and regions of the planet, surging health problems pose challenges to health care providers, policy makers, and governance.
-Such health challenges are inextricably linked to the decay of natural habitats and frequent occurrence of catastrophic weather events, the emergence of new pathogens and infectious diseases, and hardships caused by environmental problems, such as heat exposure, respiratory problems, malnutrition and mental health issues.
-These problems are already affecting most global populations and will continue to do so in the future, calling for holistic forms of mitigation, control, and prevention on local, regional and global levels.
+Such health challenges are linked to the decay of natural habitats and frequent occurrence of catastrophic weather events.
+Some examples of climate change-related health issues are the emergence of new pathogens and infectious diseases, heat exposure, respiratory problems, malnutrition and mental health issues.
+These are already affecting most global populations and will continue to do so in the future, calling for holistic forms of mitigation, control, and prevention on local, regional and global levels.

 How can the One Health approach contribute to mitigating and preventing the health impacts of climate change?

-Please find more information in the One Health and Climate Change Course Video.
+One Health and Climate Change Course Promotional Video. © CIHLMU

 • understand the basic mechanisms of climate change and its environmental impacts on the planet;